kvjudson/ops-proxy/README.md

 ## Setup

+Run the setupca.sh script in the same directory as the setupca.sh script.

-Run the setupssl.sh script in the same directory as the setupssl.sh script with the CN and SUBJECT_DETAIL environment variables set to your needs.
-An example CN is 'CN=ops-proxy.somecompany.com' and an example SUBJECT_DETAIL is "SUBJECT_DETAIL='C=US/ST=Utah/L=Lehi/O=SomeCompany'".
-An example command line: "CN=ops-proxy.somecompany.com SUBJECT_DETAIL='C=US/ST=Utah/L=Lehi/O=SomeCompany' ./setupssl.sh"
+Run the setupserver.sh script in the same directory as the setupserver.sh script with CN as the only argument.
+An example CN is 'ops-proxy.somecompany.com'.
+An example command line: "./setupserver.sh ops-proxy.somecompany.com"

 ## Browser cert management
 ### Creating a browser cert

-Create a browser by executing the create-client.sh script in the same directory as the create-client.sh script and the client "name" as the only parameter.
+Create a browser cert by executing the create-client.sh script in the same directory as the create-client.sh script and the client "name" as the only parameter.
 This will create a directory and then generate certs and p12 file for the brower.
 On a MAC the p12 file will need to imported into the "Keychain Access" app.
 Example command lines: './create-client.sh firstname.lastname' and './create-client.sh someone.else'.

 ### Revoking a browser cert